mhorbatak/SENG_ASSGN_2/README.md

 - GitHub Repo: https://github.com/michaeldferns/basic-math

 This library was very easy to implement and use in my program.
-This library was hosted on NPM and the documentation provided clear understanding how to perform the npm command to install into your program.
-The library was well written and documented and required no modification to implement into my program.
+This library was hosted on NPM and the documentation provided clear understanding how to perform the npm command to install the library.
+The library was well documented and required no modification to implement into my program.